tbp96/ie643-anomaly-detection-vits-wavelet/README.md

 - Includes visualization of training loss and anomaly detection results.
 - Ideal for reproducing training and evaluation or extending the methodology.

+## Novelty Task: Supervised Anomaly Detection

+As an extension to our unsupervised experiments, we implemented the same wavelet-enhanced Vision Transformer pipeline on a supervised anomaly detection task using the [Embedded System Network Security Dataset](https://www.kaggle.com/datasets/ziya07/network-traffic-anomaly-detection-dataset).
+This task evaluates our approach on time series data with explicit anomaly labels, allowing direct model performance comparison in a supervised setting.

+You can find all code and experiments for this task in [`Novelty_Task.ipynb`](Novelty_Task.ipynb).